 - Connecting with the land and nature.

 Most people who live and work here come as volunteers through our Residential Karma Yoga Program.
 This consists of 24 hours per week of work service, plus a 10-week curriculum of classes on topics related to yoga philosophy, pranayama and meditation, and community life, as well as dedicated times to gather and connect through meetings, community circles, and other activities.
 Camping accommodation, meals, and access to ongoing public yoga classes are also included as part of the program.
 Aside from fostering their own growth and learning, this program helps new residents to become familiar with the essential teachings and practices that continue to inspire the Centre.
-Upon completion of the 10-week program, participants can apply to remain here on an even work-exchange while continuing to explore yoga and community in a more self-directed way.
+Upon completion of the 10-week program, participants can apply to remain here as a volunteer while continuing to explore yoga and living in community.

-In addition, we offer some core staff members in skilled, leadership positions a monthly stipend to offset some of life’s basic costs.
+In addition, some core staff members in skilled, leadership positions receive a monthly stipend to offset some of life’s basic costs.
 This amount is not intended to be a wage, but rather a small allowance for incidental expenses.
 This stipend is in addition to accommodation, meals and access to Centre classes and events.
 New core staff members are also asked to participate in the Residential Karma Yoga Program classes during their first 10 weeks at the Centre, but they do so free of charge.
-These core positions carry a commitment to stay for an entire guest season, and involve between 27 and 31 hours of work per week, in addition to classes and meetings.
+These core positions carry a commitment to stay for an entire guest season, and involve 28 hours of work per week, in addition to classes, meetings and community chores.

 Please see the link below for a listing of available positions.

-Residents share in offering service (work) towards the aims of the Centre as well as convene several times a week for pranayama and meditation classes, community meetings, a community work party, and theory classes.
-Residents are also welcome and encouraged to attend other Centre classes and offerings, like weekly kirtans and satsangs, as their work schedule permits.
+Residents share in offering service (work) towards the aims of the Centre as well as convene several times a week for pranayama and meditation classes, community meetings, a community work party, and yoga theory classes.
+Residents are also welcome and encouraged to attend other Centre classes and offerings, like weekly kirtans, satsangs, and public yoga asana classes as their work schedule permits.